wofr06/lesspipe/README.md

 (e.g. tar.gz) and in chained archives, e.g.in source rpm files containing tar.gz files.

-The script `lesscomplete` has to be executable and be found in one of the directories listed in the `$PATH` environment variable.
-For zsh the file _less has to be stored in one of the directories listed in `$fpath` or the directory containig _less has to be added there, e.g. by:
+To make it work, the script `lesscomplete` has to be executable and must be found in one of the directories listed in the `$PATH` environment variable.
+For zsh the file _less has to be stored in one of the directories listed in `$fpath` or the directory containig _less has to be added to `$fpath`, e.g. by:
 ```
         fpath=(~/zsh_functions $fpath)
 ```